885 words

 sudo apt install openssh-server

-If you plan to connect to the server using the Windows operating system, you can use PuTTY or MobaXterm.
+To connect to the server from a Windows system, you can use tools like PuTTY or MobaXterm.

-This guide describes how to connect to a server using the iTerm2 terminal emulator installed on the macOS operating system.
+This guide walks you through connecting to a server with the iTerm2 terminal emulator on macOS.

-Please note that you will need to open the following TCP ports to access your server:
+You will need to open the following TCP ports for access to the services:

 • TCP port 80 - to receive a free cryptographic certificate through the Let’s Encrypt CA.